CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 ### Task 7.5: Run the web app

- 1. return to the integrated terminal for the **margies-travel** folder, and enter the following command to run the program:
+ 1. Return to the integrated terminal for the **margies-travel** folder, and enter the following command to run the program:

     **C#**